 Treatment of Duodenal Ulcers

-Treatment of Excess Stomach Acid (such as Zollinger-Ellison Syndrome)
+Conditions Causing Increased Stomach Acid Production (Such as Zollinger-Ellison Syndrome)

 Adults: The recommended dose is 60 mg once a day.
-However, treatment varies depending on the particular condition.
+Your healthcare provider might prescribe a different dose or duration based on your condition.

-What are possible food and drug interactions associated with AcipHex?If Aciphex is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Aciphex with the following: atazanavir, cyclosporine, digoxin, ketoconazole, warfarin, and antibiotics.
+What are the possible food and drug interactions associated with this medication?If Aciphex is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Aciphex with the following: atazanavir, cyclosporine, digoxin, ketoconazole, methotrexate, or warfarin.

-Can I receive AcipHex if I am pregnant or breastfeeding?The effects of Aciphex during pregnancy and breastfeeding are unknown.
-Talk with your doctor before taking this drug if you are pregnant, plan to become pregnant, or are breastfeeding.
+May I receive this medication if I am pregnant or breastfeeding?The effects of Aciphex during pregnancy and breastfeeding are unknown.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-How should I store AcipHex?Store at room temperature, away from moisture.
+How should I store this medication?Store at room temperature.
+Protect from moisture.